kirillzyusko/react-native-keyboard-controller/docs/docs/api/hooks/input/use-reanimated-focused-input.md

 # useReanimatedFocusedInput

 Hook that returns an information about `TextInput` that currently has a focus.
+Returns `null` if no input has focus.

 Hook will update its value in next cases: